 Get updates from The Developer straight to your inbox Yes, please!

 T his year’s Festival of Place: Social Impact 2025 event is focussing on affordable housing, impact investment and spatial justice this year, as it seeks to support learning on how professionals are seeking to make a measurable and positive place-based impact in the built environment.
-The first five speakers have been announced and topics include the just transition, feminist planning and investing in social housing.
+Speakers have been announced and topics include the just transition, feminist planning and investing in social housing.

 The event features 8 online talks with audience Q&As.
 Covering two days on topics of housing and spatial justice, Festival of Place: Social Impact is supported by LDA Design, who will also be sharing case studies of their work "creating places where people belong."